dantasse/email_person_viz_pandt/README.md

 \_\_init\_\_.py is just a marker that tells python it's okay to look in this directory for other python files in "import" statements; don't worry about it.

-word\_counts.py is there to look up the word length of emails that the 2012 HCII cohort has sent me. cohort\_emails.txt and chart\_etc.xslx are the output of word\_counts.py.

 ### Credits:
 english.pickle is the English sentence segmenter from Punkt, included in NLTK,